The World Health Organization defines suicide as ‘the human act of self-inflicting one’s own life cessation’.

 - In recent years, the US market has witnessed an increase in litigation where death is ruled as a suicide, and the circumstances may involve polypharmaceutical intoxication/drug overdose, smoking cessation prescription drugs, antidepressants, and sleep aids.

 - The use of suicide clauses varies between providers, although nowadays suicide clauses are less prominent.
 Even when death from suicide occurs during the exclusion period, protection is given to mortgage lenders in cases where the policy has been purchased as security for the loan, and claims will be honored in favor of the lender.

 - Where exclusions exist, typical wording is that payment will not be made if the suicide is committed within 12 months of the policy/reinstatement start date.

 - When a suicide occurs within the exclusion period, the claim will usually be denied subject to protection for lenders.

 - Suicide (or suspected suicide) claims, regardless of whether a suicide clause exists, will be thoroughly investigated before making a decision.
 Consideration will be given to non-disclosure, chance events, and whether reliance can be placed on the Forfeiture Act.
 Where suicide is suspected, efforts will concentrate on securing a suicide verdict from the coroner.

-- Where policies do not provide guidelines for suicide claims, suicide or self-inflicted deaths are generally paid once 12 months has elapsed from policy inception/restart and subject to misrepresentation being ruled out.
+- Where policies do not provide guidelines for suicide claims, suicide or self-inflicted deaths are generally paid once 12 months have elapsed from policy inception/restart and are subject to misrepresentation being ruled out.

 - Little experience of suicides involving third parties such as assisted suicide or suicide pacts, but insurers would adhere to the general suicide assessment process.